https://github.com/thisirs/org-context.git

 git clone 'git://github.com/thisirs/org-context.git'

-This package advises org-capture
+This package advises org-capture and org-agenda to allow

 contextual capture and agenda commands.
 This can be used to set up